coatless-rpkg/peeky/README.md

 ```

 By default, the extracted files will be placed in the current working
-directory under the `converted_apps` directory.
-Each application will be
+directory under the `converted_shiny_apps` directory.
+Each application
-placed in a subdirectory named `app_1`, `app_2`, etc. If we want to
+will be placed in a subdirectory named `app_1`, `app_2`, etc. If we want
-specify a different output directory, we can do so by providing the
+to specify a different output directory, we can do so by providing the
 `output_path` argument.
 We can also specify the output format as
 `quarto` to extract the files into a single Quarto document.